 All of these view options are essentially the same for other types of content.
 I’ve focused on music here, but movies, TV shows, books, and so on, inherit the same options.

-Review: iTunes 11 adds cool features, but can be...Next Page
+Review: iTunes 11 adds cool features,...Next Page